laanlabs/metal-splats/README.md

 ## Models Attribution
-Includes two models from the original NeRF synthetic blender dataset
+Includes two models from the NeRF synthetic blender dataset

 The renders are from modified blender models located on blendswap.com:
 - lego by Heinzelnisse (CC-BY-NC): https://www.blendswap.com/blend/11490